Nardien/KALA/README.md

 python construct.py --domain NewsQA --fold test
 ```

+While the example scripts above are for question answering tasks, you can similarly run the code for named entity recognition tasks via the file: {filename}_ner.py.

 ## Training
 After preprocessing, run below code to train the model for NewsQA dataset, within KALA framework.